frantzraphael/frantzraphael/README.md

 # 👋 Hey, I'm Raphael Frantz

-I'm a Front-End Developer & Solutions Architect currently living in Lisbon 🇵🇹.
-I work mostly with **large scale web applications**, **complex UIs**, **real-time data**, and **high performance front-ends**.
+I'm a Front-End Developer who lived some back-end experiences.
+Currently living in Lisbon 🇵🇹 I work mostly with **large scale web applications**, **complex UIs**, **real-time data**, and **high performance front-ends**.
 Most of my recent experience has been building systems in **Angular** and **React**, especially in environments where the UI actually matters (like, a lot).

 I believe in code that is **clean**, **modular**, and actually enjoyable to maintain.
-Sounds obvious, but we both know it's not always the case out there.
+Sounds obvious, but we both know it's not always the case out there

 ---